shivannis/xandr-docs-public/xandr-docs/articles/monetize/asynchronous-usersync-pixels.md

 1. Parse the HTML page.
 1. Build a DOM Tree (Browser's internal representation of the page).
 1. `window.onload` event occurs (DOM has finished loading all page elements)
-1. Our JavaScript code asks Xandr for usersync pixels to load.
+1. Our JavaScript code asks Microsoft Advertising for usersync pixels to load.
-1. Xandr returns the usersync pixel to the page.
+1. Microsoft Advertising returns the usersync pixel to the page.
 1. The usersync pixel loads and the user ID is now synced.
 1. Steps 4-6 are repeated until the user is fully synced or 10 pixels load, whatever comes sooner.